litmuschaos/litmus-docs/website/docs/agent-installation.md

 # Litmusctl

-Litmusctl is a command line interface to manage LitmusPortal services.
+Litmusctl is a command-line interface to manage LitmusPortal services.

 # Notes